-- 1. Corey Union is a "fully licensed premise."
+1. Corey Union is a "fully licensed premise."
 The building must conform to all laws and regulations mandated by the State of New York Liquor Authorities.
-The licensee is SUNY Cortland Auxiliary Services.
-Cortland Auxiliary has sole rights to the purchase and sale of alcohol on the premises.
-Under state law, no one except Cortland Auxiliary may sell or redistribute alcohol in Corey Union.
-Prices for alcoholic beverages in Corey Union will approximate the prices elsewhere in the City of Cortland. - 2.
-Alcoholic beverages for private or closed parties must be purchased from Cortland Auxiliary for consumption in areas approved by the building administrator and the Alcohol Advisory Committee.
-All requests for the use of alcohol in Corey Union must be accompanied by the appropriate facilities request form (available in the Corey Union Business Office), and an alcohol use request form (available from the Cortland Auxiliary office).
-Events at which alcohol is being served may be terminated if the building administrator (or the designee), University Police, or the individual responsible for the event has reason to believe that the situation is becoming uncontrollable. - D. At the William H. Parks Family Center for Environmental and Outdoor Education at Raquette Lake:
+The licensee is the Auxiliary Services Corporation (ASC).
+ASC has sole rights to the purchase and sale of alcohol on the premises.
+Under state law, no one except ASC may sell or redistribute alcohol in Corey Union.
+Prices for alcoholic beverages in Corey Union will approximate the prices elsewhere in the City of Cortland.
+2. Alcoholic beverages for private or closed parties must be purchased from ASC for consumption in areas approved by the building administrator and the Alcohol Advisory Committee.
+All requests for the use of alcohol in Corey Union must be accompanied by the appropriate facilities request form (available in the Corey Union Business Office), and an alcohol use request form (available from the ASC Office).
+Events at which alcohol is being served may be terminated if the building administrator (or the designee), University Police, or the individual responsible for the event has reason to believe that the situation is becoming uncontrollable.